 - Chemical toilets must be kept at the site camp (if no other ablution facility is available), on a levelled surface and secured from blowing over. - Toilets must be located well outside of any storm water drainage lines and may not be linked to the storm water drainage system in any way. - Chemical toilets must be regularly emptied, and the waste disposed of at an appropriate wastewater disposal/ treatment site.
-Care must be taken to prevent spillages when moving or servicing chemical toilets. - Toilet facilities must be supplied by the Contractor for the workers at a ratio of at least 1 toilet per 30 workers in areas approved by the ECO, separate toilets must be supplied as per gender.
+Care must be taken to prevent spillages when moving or servicing chemical toilets.

-Environmental Impact Assessments

-Basic Assessments

-Environmental Management Planning
+• Environmental Impact Assessments • Basic Assessments • Environmental Management Planning

-Montarian

-Montarian

-Montarian

-Montarian